-Here are some hiring patterns that you should know about that will help you develop your recruiting strategy in 2022.
+Here are some hiring patterns that you should know about that will help you develop your recruiting strategy.

 Many job seekers believe that the holidays are a terrible time to look for a job.
 It’s a misconception that the only industry hiring during November and December is retail.
 However, this myth has been busted.